dask/dask/docs/source/spark.rst

 Comparison to PySpark
 =====================

-Spark_ is a popular distributed computing tool written in Scala but with with PySpark_ a decent Python API.
-It is growing to become a dominant name today in Big Data analysis in Python alongside Hadoop, for which MRJob_ is possibly the dominant Python layer.
+Spark_ is a popular distributed computing tool with a decent Python API PySpark_.
+Spark is growing to become a dominant name today in Big Data analysis alongside Hadoop, for which MRJob_ is possibly the dominant Python layer.

 Dask has several elements that appear to intersect this space and as such we often receive the following question:

-*How does dask compare with Spark?*
+*How does Dask compare with Spark?*

-Answering such comparison questions in an unbiased and perfectly informed way is hard, particularly when the differences can be somewhat technical.
+Answering such comparison questions in an unbiased and informed way is hard, particularly when the differences can be somewhat technical.
 This document tries to do this; we welcome any corrections.

 Brief Answer
 ------------